AS Siracusa

-A.S.
-Siracusa was an Italian football club founded in 1937.
+Associazione Sportiva Siracusa was an Italian football club founded in 1937.
 In 1995 the first team of the club was withdrawn from the professional leagues.
 A phoenix youth academy lasted until circa 2005, as a new company A.S.
 Siracusa Calcio 1924 S.r.l., with an illigimate foundation year.

 History

 The forerunners

 The earliest clubs representing the city of Syracuse were brought to the city by English sailors.
 The earliest of which were named Ortigia 1907; as the name suggests that club was founded in 1907, Esperia and Insuperabile.
 However, cycling remained the most popular sport by far during this time so these clubs did not reach much prominence.
 Gruppo Sportivo Tommaso Gargallo was founded on 1 April 1924, by two men who were part of the military, the lieutenant of the 75° infantry Genisio Pioletti and his advanced captain Luigi Santuccio.

 A.S.
 Siracusa

 Associazione Sportiva Siracusa was founded in 1937.
 The club soon were entered into the Italian Serie C league.

 In 1945–46, Siracusa was admitted to Serie B, where he played for seven consecutive seasons.
 After a relegation to the amateur leagues, Siracusa returned to Serie C in 1970–71, after two playoffs against Fincantieri, a team from Palermo, both ended in a tie: then, Siracusa won a tie-breaking coin toss and was awarded promotion.

 In 1979 the club won Coppa Italia Serie C, defeating Biellese in the final.
 That same year, Siracusa promoted to Serie C1, where he played for two seasons.
 In the 1970s the club also briefly used the name Siracusa Calcio.
 In 1985 the club went bankrupted, but the sports title was transferred to another company backed by new investors.